darrenwae/FPGA-market-gateway/docs/host_architecture_v0.md

 ### 7. UDP Batcher / Sender
-The UDP batcher collects encoded 32-byte messages into UDP payloads.
+The UDP batcher serializes sequenced internal messages into their fixed 32-byte wire format and collects them into UDP payloads.

 Responsibilities:
+- Serialize each sequenced message using the fixed layout defined in `docs/internal_protocol_v0.md`.
 - Build UDP payloads containing `N` consecutive 32-byte messages.
 - Ensure `1 <= N <= 46` for standard Ethernet MTU 1500 with IPv4/UDP.
 - Ensure UDP payload length is always a positive multiple of 32.